Tuniu

 Tuniu Corporation (途牛旅游网) is a Chinese online travel agency.
-Products and services include packaged tours, accommodation reservation, airline and railway ticketing, car rentals, and corporate travel.
-The company listed on the Nasdaq Stock Exchange on May 9, 2014.
-The company headquarters are located in Nanjing with offices in Shanghai and Beijing.
+The company was listed on the Nasdaq Stock Exchange on May 9, 2014.
+Its headquarters are located in Nanjing, with offices in Shanghai and Beijing.

 History

-Founded in 2006 in Nanjing by current CEO Donald Dunde Yu and current COO Alex Haifeng Yan, the company was fully incorporated on June 1, 2008.
+Founded in 2006 in Nanjing by CEO Donald Dunde Yu and COO Alex Haifeng Yan, the company was fully incorporated on June 1, 2008.

 On May 9, 2014, Tuniu was listed on the Nasdaq Stock Exchange under TOUR, co-managed by Morgan Stanley & Co, Credit Suisse Securities LLC and China Renaissance Securities.
 Tuniu raised $72 million in its initial public offering, pricing 8 million shares at $9 per share.
 CEO Donald Dunde Yu rang the opening bell at the Nasdaq MarketSite in Times Square.

 In April 2015, Tuniu was the subject of a boycott by seventeen Chinese travel agencies over a pricing dispute.
 The issue was settled a few days later following an investigation by the China National Tourism Administration, with partner relations returning to normal.
 Tuniu's share price fell 4.7% following news of the dispute.

-On August 23, 2016, Tuniu’s Board of Directors authorized a share repurchase program to repurchase up to $150 million worth of shares.
-Tuniu’s share price had fallen below opening price.
+On August 23, 2016, Tuniu's Board of Directors authorized a share repurchase program to repurchase up to $150 million worth of shares.
+Tuniu's share price had fallen below opening price.